 If you want a no-frills approach to a terrific sound with outstanding reliability, this is a great cable choice.

 Audiophile and engineer Noel Lee founded Monster Cable Inc. in 1978 in Brisbane, California.
 He went from being a door-to-door salesman of his own products to designing headphones with Dr. Dre in 30 years.

 Monster is one of those major companies that people tend to have strong opinions about.
 Though Monster Cable has certainly been controversial over the course of its existence, it remains one of the big names in XLR cables.

-This is a noiseless cable with a lifetime warranty that can take the worst abuse and still sound perfectly night after night.
-If you want to dip your toes into cable greatness, you have to start with Monster.
+This noiseless cable can take the worst abuse and still sound perfect night after night.
+If you want to dip your toes into cable greatness (with a lifetime warranty), consider starting with Monster.